dyno-might/dyno-might.github.io/_posts/2025-06-19-puzzles-results.md

 ---

-*Update*: I have heard your screams of pain regarding the plots.
+*Update (2025.06.19)*: I have heard your screams of pain regarding the plots.
 I've added simple bar charts for each question.

+*Update (2025.06.20)*: OK, I added another visualization, courtesy of [wirmgurl](https://x.com/wirmgurl).

 Many people are worried if future AI systems will understand human values.
 But how well do *current* AI systems understand human values?